onecommons/vesper/doc/source/configvars.rst

   Example: ``stores = {'config': {'storage_path': 'config.json'}, 'data': {'storage_path': 'data.json', 'default_store': True}}``

+.. confval:: storeDefaults

+  A dictionary containing datastore configuration settings that are applied to each store defined in the configuration.
+  Any other datastore settings override the settings here.
+  If the value of the settings is another dictionary of settings (e.g. ``model_options``) those dictionaries are merged recursively.

+  Example ``storeDefaults = {'model_options': {'serializeOptions': {'pjson': 'omitEmbeddedIds': True}}}

 .. confval:: app_name

   A short name for this application, must be unique within the current ``vesper.app`` process